The 10 Worst Neighborhoods In El Paso For 2022

 It seems as if there's a neighborhood for everyone in El Paso.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in El Paso.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Texas thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in El Paso.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which El Paso neighborhoods are the worst, and which are the best?
+So the question arises, which El Paso neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which El Paso hoods need a little tender loving care - the sore thumbs of the El Paso area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Zach White ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which El Paso hoods need a little tender loving care – the sore thumbs of the El Paso area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Rim Area ranks way above the rest.

-We examined 50 of El Paso's neighborhoods to find out the worst places to live.
-These places don't quite measure up to El Paso's reputation.
+We examined 46 of El Paso’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to El Paso’s reputation.

-So what's the worst neighborhood to live in El Paso for 2022?
-According to the most recent census data, Chihuahuita looks to be the worst neighborhood in El Paso.
+So what’s the worst neighborhood to live in El Paso for 2024?
+According to the most recent census data, Magoffin looks to be the worst neighborhood in El Paso.

 Read on to see how we determined the places around El Paso that need a pick-me-up.
 And remember, don't blame the messenger.